camunda/camunda-docs/versioned_docs/version-8.6/self-managed/connectors-deployment/connectors-configuration.md

 The Connector Runtime supports multiple tenants for inbound and outbound Connectors.
 These are configurable in [Identity](/self-managed/identity/user-guide/tenants/managing-tenants.md).

 A single Connector Runtime can serve a single tenant or can be configured to serve multiple tenants.
-By default, the runtime uses the default tenant ID for all Zeebe-related operations like handling jobs and publishing messages.
+By default, the runtime uses the tenant ID `<default>` for all Zeebe-related operations like handling jobs and publishing messages.

 :::info